Mandraxed/wikiread-popdate/README.md

-# wikiread-popdate
+# wikireader-popdate
-Python3 improvements to the Wikiread source code
+Python3 improvements to the Wikireader source code